SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 32 | How many total files are there in the `machine-learning` repository and all subdirectories?
 Not counting hidden files like the `.git` repository

-33 How many python files are in the `machine-learning` repository and subdirectories?
+33 How many python or numpy files are in the `machine-learning` repository and subdirectories?

 34 | What is the short version of the commit ID of the first commit of the `machine-learning` repository?